-I have known and am expanding my knowledge of the imperialism of the United States, and indeed much of the western world.
+I have known and am expanding my knowledge of the imperialism of the United States, and indeed the “civilized” world.
 Our country was founded on blood and theft; it is no surprise that it has continued its reign of world terror, destroying, rampaging, pillaging, all while waving its flag in the air, proclaiming itself the greatest nation on earth.
 It is the greatest: the greatest abuser of all.
-I can no longer remain silent about the war and profiteering of this country I was born into by chance.
+I can no longer remain silent about the war and profiteering of this country I was born into by chance or the abusers who steal from Earth.
 If I have learned anything in my life, it is that I cannot and will not be silent in the face of that which is wholly and completely wrong.
-I would rather die trying to change this system than sit idly by and watching our planet’s destruction by a greedy few.
-On a personal level, I have struggled to remove the noose from neck that would silence me, all in preparation for speaking out against the ills of our civilization.
-For my children, for our planet, for all of humanity, I must do what little I can to help bring about the paradigm shift that must happen if our species is to survive.
+I would rather die trying to bring down this system than sit idly by and watching our planet’s destruction by a greedy few.
+On a personal level, I have struggled to remove the noose from neck that would silence me, all in preparation for speaking out against the ills of human civilization.
+For my children, for our planet, for all of humanity, for all of the other lives that call Earth home, I must do what little I can to help bring about the paradigm shift that must happen if these lives are to survive.
 Above all, this is my purpose.

 About me?
 I am energy walking around in an organic body.
 My brain may or may not have been abducted by aliens.
 In either case, this energy is still here and it must type out the words that pound the inside of my skull.
 That is the outlet for this energy.
 This is who I am right now.
 Later when this is being read, I may be someone else.
 I cannot say for sure.
-All the details of my persona (mom, college grad, recovering lawyer, young urban creative type), these details are not me.
-They are the trappings of this life, things about which readers can form judgments.
+All the details of my persona (mom, college grad, recovering lawyer, teacher, writer (whatever)), these details are not me.
+They are the trappings of this life in civilization, things about which readers can form judgments.

-I have a facebook profile, and one on lastfm.
+I used to have a Facebook profile.
+I deleted it because I was no longer interested in superficial interaction with the people I know.
 It’s kind of silly.
-We have these various personas we create online, just like we have in actual life, just like I had when I had an online personals ad profile for a while years ago.
+We have these various personas we create online, just like we have in actual life, just like I had when I had an online personals ad profile for a while.
 It’s all marketing, selling who we are to the viewers of that space.
 I think perhaps this blog is one of my most truthful online portraits, if only because I refuse to be anything less than honest in what I write.
 I say a piece because it isn’t complete, obviously.
 There are parts of me I leave out because I recognize that my words can be taken and manipulated, regurgitated out of context when I least expect it.
 Not that I have anything necessarily to hide, but there are parts of myself that aren’t for public consumption.

-In any case, if the tree falls in the forest and no one is there to hear it, it may not make a sound, but it emits energy.
+In any case, if the tree falls in the forest and no human is there to hear it, it still makes a sound.
 And yes, I can clap with one hand.